 Additional Information and Application Guidance

-For more information about the program, eligibility criteria, and the application and selection process, read the 2020 Career Development (KL2) Award Scholar Program Description (.pdf).
-To apply, review the proposal guidance and requirements (.pdf), the request for applications and application instructions (.pdf), and complete the application form (.pdf).
-Complete applications must be submitted by November, 2, 2020 at 3 pm.
+For more information about the program, eligibility criteria, and the application and selection process, please visit the Career Development Award page.
+Complete applications must be submitted by November, 1, 2022 at 5 pm.

 To receive updates and information about the KL2 Career Development Scholar Program, please sign up for our interest list.